MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 This is where you will develop and edit networks.
 Essentially, networks form the base of all processing and visualization pipelines, so the workspace is where the visual programming is done.

 #### Views Area
 The standard [Views Area](glossary/#views-area) contains the [Output Inspector and Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and Module Inspector").
-With the help of the Output Inspector, you can visualize the modules output.
+With the help of the Output Inspector, you can visualize the output of the modules.

 {{<alert class="info" caption="Info">}}
 Further information on each module, e.g., about [module parameters](glossary/#field), can be found using the [Module Inspector](glossary/#module-inspector).